Orientation Staff

 Orientation Leaders

 Students must have previous Orientation experience and have sophomore or junior standing to serve as Orientation Leaders.
-In this position, students play a role in the development of the Orientation program and the selection/training of Orientation Fellows.
-Orientation Leaders lead a group of Orientation Fellows during the Orientation program, as well as manage the logistics of the Orientation program and the Family Weekend program.
+In this position, students play a role in developing the Orientation program and the selection/training of Orientation Fellows.
+Orientation Leaders lead a group of Orientation Fellows during the Orientation program and manage the logistics of the Orientation program and the Family Weekend program.

 U PhotoProgram Coordinators

-The Program Coordinators are the student leaders that directly manage Orientation program, as well as the Family Weekend program, with the Director and Assistant Director of the Department of Orientation.
-Program Coordinators have previously served as Orientation Leaders and are responsible for the recruitment, selection, training and assignments of orientation student volunteers.
+The Program Coordinators are the student leaders who directly manage the Orientation program and the Family Weekend program with the Director and Assistant Director of the Department of Orientation.
+Program Coordinators have previously served as Orientation Leaders and are responsible for the recruitment, selection, training, and assignments of orientation student volunteers.
 Program Coordinators are expected to be available throughout the summer leading up to the orientation program.
 Summer housing or a stipend is provided for working in the office.